zhaoyizhuang/5500Node/README.md

 # Project Overview
-The project is delpoyed on https://pure-gorge-69681.herokuapp.com/
+The project is deployed on https://pure-gorge-69681.herokuapp.com/